 Vitamin D and Cancer Prevention

-I love being in the sunshine.
-I lie on the beach; I go outside most days, midday, for at least an hour during the summer; when I am talking to a friend on the street, I always make sure we are standing in the sunshine.
-I avoid sunscreen.
-(I do work hard to never sunburn.)
-I go to warm, sunny places often and I have always had a voracious appetite for dairy products, including grass-fed, raw milk.
-I have also intermittently taken 4,000 to 5,000 IU of Vitamin D, or cholecalciferol daily.
+I love being in the sunshine, which is the most important natural source of vitamin D. I lie on the beach when possible, and go outside most days, midday, for at least an hour during the summer (using appropriate sunscreen protection!).
+When I am talking to a friend on the street, I always make sure we are standing in the sunshine.
+I go to warm, sunny places often.

 Have your vitamin D level tested once a year.
-When these levels are low, add supplemental Vitamin D and retest until the levels are appropriate.
-However, until recently, I had never had my own Vitamin D level tested.
-I thought that it just wouldn't be possible for me to have low levels of Vitamin D.
+When these levels are low, add supplemental vitamin D and retest until the levels are appropriate.